Ivorforce/Monoteny/README.md

 - One object of varying subtype.
   - Poly (-> Enums)

-Monads are be treated as their unit.
-Monoteny allows multiple _dimensions_ in the same monad that auto-broadcast or match.
-The monadic wrapped must be explicitly referenced if needed (`a@[0]`).
+A monad is a wrapper that hides multiplicity on interaction with the type.
+Only when referenced (e.g. `a@[0]`) is interaction with the monadic wrapper permitted.
+A monadic wrapper might be anything from arrays over dictionaries to streams or nullability.

-Through subject-oriented design, objects are often coerced into simple traits.
-Hereby, complex algorithms can be used in different contexts without glue logic.
+Meanwhile, objects come with a known type and can only be interacted with using declared traits.
+Functions cannot extract more knowledge from an object than they are given, aiding determinism.
+Often, objects are viewed from a minimalist perspective in order to reduce complexity.

-Polymorphic types are harder to work with, but are still supported because they are still needed for some use-cases.
-Some definitions may still be exposed from the original trait.
+Polymorphic types carry a sub-type per object.
+Generic traits defined on the supertype are adopted.
+For non-generically defined functions, the sub-types must be acted on one by one.

 ### Functional and Impure

-Large parts of programs can be designed pure and deterministic.
-At compile-time, Monoteny first generically unfolds function calls to resolve types, and then statically folds all pure code.
+Large parts of programs can be designed in a pure and deterministic way.
+When compiling, Monoteny first generically unfolds function calls to resolve generic types, and then statically folds all pure code to minimize runtime cost.

 In other languages, 4 concepts usually prevent this type of folding:
 - Global Mutables